 There are several free point-of-sale (POS) software in the market, each offering different sets of functionalities.
-Most free POS systems have at least register and basic inventory functions, while the best also include built-in payment processing and ecommerce tools, multiple payment methods, customer relationship management (CRM), and reports.
+Most free POS systems have at least register and basic inventory functions while the best also include built-in payment processing and ecommerce tools, multiple payment methods, customer relationship management (CRM), and reports.

 The five best free POS software for small businesses include:

-- Square: Overall best free POS software for small businesses
+- Square: Best overall best free POS

 Learn more about POS systems and how to choose the best one for your business.